Fine Tuning Connectivity While Traveling

 The Importance of Mobile Internet Redundancy

-If you've planned well both in your travels and in building your mobile internet arsenal, you should be able to arrive with confidence that something in your setup will help you keep connected.
+If you've planned well both in your travels and in building your mobile internet arsenal, you should be able to arrive with confidence that just a bit of fine tuning is all that is needed when you arrive.

-Once you’ve arrived to your location, it’s time to start actually testing your options determine what will work best here.
+Once you’ve arrived to your location, it’s time to start actually testing your mobile internet options as part of your fine tuning process.

-The first and easiest thing to do is just to see what your internet performance is with what you already have setup - perhaps what was working best at your last location, or whatever your default configuration is.
+The first and easiest thing to do is just to see what your internet performance is with what you already have setup - perhaps what was working best at your last location, or your default configuration.

 If that's not giving you the results you need, or perhaps you've already nearly reached any bandwidth caps you have on that option - it's time to test your other options.